 They occur in males and females of all races, typically beginning to erupt in the 30s or 40s.
 They are uncommon under the age of 20 years.

 An individual seborrhoeic keratosis can easily be removed if desired.
 Reasons for removal may be that it is unsightly, itchy, or catches on clothing.

 We use Hyfrecation to treat warts on the skin.
 This is a form of electro-surgery, The hyfrecator we use is a low-powered medical device which destroys tissue directly.

 Treated areas will scab for three to five days.
 Avoid picking, peeling, rubbing, scrubbing or irritating your skin in any way whilst it is healing as this may cause scarring and risk infection.

 Dry areas should be kept hydrated with a moisturising cream.
 Avoid heat, saunas, hot tubs and sweaty activity for one to two days.
 This includes exercise of any kind.

 You may resume your regular skin care routine five days after treatment - once the area is healed.
 If you have ongoing irritation after five days or anything you are concerned about at any other time, please seek medical advice from the clinic or your GP.

 Depending on the size and site of the lesion, treatment costs start from £79 for one.
 An accurate cost will be given after the FREE initial consultation.

-EMAIL us using the link below to request for a FREE initial aesthetics consultation.
-Contact us by phone ot TEXT on 0770 605 4715.
-You can also email us at Dermedicare Skin Clinic by clicking the button below.
-We will get in touch with you at the earliest possible opportunity
+EMAIL us using the link below to request for a FREE initial consultation.
+Alternatively contact us by PHONE or TEXT on 0770 605 4715.
+We will get in touch at the earliest opportunity.